Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Always create a copy of a DataFrame before modifying it for testing, especially when manipulating values.
 - When updating values in a DataFrame, use proper indexing techniques to ensure changes are applied to the original DataFrame and not a temporary copy.
 - Warnings in pandas can be helpful indicators of potential issues that might cause bugs in future versions.
+- When working with time series data, ensure timestamps are properly handled to avoid duplicates or missing data
+- NaN values require special handling in comparisons and calculations

 ## Test Conversion Lessons